-Prerequisite: PY601, PY602.
+Prerequisite: PY602.
+Written or electronic permission of the director of field education is required.
 This practicum experience requires students to demonstrate competency in performing psychological evaluations with adults and children using the current versions of psychological tests.
+A lab fee is charged.

-PY731 Externship in Counseling

-Psychology I (3.00 cr.)
+PY731 Externship in Counseling Psychology I (3.00 cr.)